MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab13_DICOM Service.md

 1. [] In Postman, make sure you have selected your **dicom-service** environment as the active environment.

 1. [] Select the **FHIR calls** collection.
+Duplicate the **POST AuthorizeGetToken** request and move the duplicated call to the Conformance-as-Postman collection.

-1. [] Select the **POST AuthorizeGetToken** request and select **Send**.
+1. [] Select this **POST AuthorizeGetToken** request and select **Send**.
 You should receive a 200 OK message in response.
 Your access token is now saved to the bearerToken environment variable in your dicom-service Postman environment.
 Access tokens expire after 60 minutes.
 A refresh can be obtained by sending the POST AuthorizeGetToken request again.

-1. [] Once your dicom-service Postman environment is set up and you have obtained an access token, please go to [this repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms) and download the three DICOM instance files (**.dcm**) to your Postman directory on your computer (C:\Users\[your username]\Postman\files.
+1. [] Once your dicom-service Postman environment is set up and you have obtained an access token, please go to the repo at +++https://github.com/microsoft/dicom-server/tree/main/docs/dcms+++ and download the three DICOM instance files (**.dcm**) to your Postman directory on the VM (C:\Users\[your username]\Postman\files.

 1. [] Then, for each of the three **POST Store-single-instance** calls in the **Conformance-as-Postman** collection,
     1. [] Go to **Body**, select the **x** next to the filename.